Kanzi: Language

-Although Kanzi learned to communicate using a keyboard with lexigrams, Kanzi also picked up some American Sign Language from watching videos of Koko the gorilla, who communicated using sign language to her keeper Penny Patterson; Savage-Rumbaugh did not realize Kanzi could sign until he signed, "You, Gorilla, Question", to anthropologist Dawn Prince-Hughes, who had previously worked closely with gorillas.
+Kanzi learned to communicate using a keyboard with lexigrams.
+Kanzi also picked up signs from American Sign Language from watching videos of Koko the gorilla, who communicated using signs to her keeper Penny Patterson; Savage-Rumbaugh did not realize Kanzi could sign until he signed, "You, Gorilla, Question", to anthropologist Dawn Prince-Hughes, who had previously worked closely with gorillas.
 Based on trials performed at Yerkes Primate Research Center, Kanzi was able to identify symbols correctly 89–95% of the time.

-Kanzi cannot speak in a manner that is comprehensible to most humans, as bonobos have different vocal tracts than humans, which makes them incapable of reproducing most of the vocal sounds humans can make.
-Nonetheless, it was noticed that every time Kanzi communicated with humans with specially-designed graphic symbols, he also produced some vocalization.
+Kanzi could not vocalize in a manner that is comprehensible to most humans, as bonobos' vocal tracts are different from the vocal tracts of humans, making them incapable of reproducing most of the vocal sounds humans can make.
+Nonetheless, it was noticed that every time Kanzi communicated with humans with specially designed graphic symbols, he also produced some vocalization.
 Later, it was discovered that Kanzi was producing the articulatory equivalent of the symbols he was indicating, although in a very high pitch and with distortions.

-According to the research of Dr. Sue Savage-Rumbaugh, Kanzi "can understand individual spoken words and how they are used in novel sentences".
+According to the research of Savage-Rumbaugh, Kanzi "can understand individual spoken words and how they are used in novel sentences".
 For example, the researcher asked Kanzi to go get the carrot in the microwave, Kanzi went directly to the microwave and completely ignored the carrot that was closer to him, but not in the microwave.
 In another example, a researcher gave the task, "feed your ball some tomato".
 Alia, a human 2-year-old, did not know what to do, but Kanzi immediately used a spongy toy Halloween pumpkin as a ball and began to feed the toy.

 Limitations

-Although Kanzi is considered to be the best case for apes acquiring language-like capabilities, his sentences were not equivalent to that of a 3-year old child.
-His semantic, syntactic and morphological abilities showed significant differences.
-For example, Kanzi did not use the word "strawberry" the same way a human child would.
-When he used "strawberry" it could mean a request to go to where the strawberries grow, a request to eat some, it could also have been as a name, and so on.
+Although Kanzi is considered to be the best case for apes acquiring language-like capabilities, his utterances were not equivalent to that of a 3-year-old child.
+Kanzi's utterances still rely heavily on human interpretation, a common criticism of great ape language experiments.
+For example, when Kanzi used "strawberry", it would be interpreted as a request to go to where the strawberries grow, a request to eat some, used as a name, and so on dependent on the handler's interpretation and context.

-Kanzi also showed no ability in the use of function words, nor could he make use of morphology, such as indicating the plural form of a noun.
-Lastly, Kanzi did not display recursion, meaning that there was an upper bound to the length of his sentences that cannot be exceeded.
+Kanzi also showed no ability in the use of function words, nor could he make use of morphology, such as indicating the plural form of a noun, or syntax.
+As with other great ape language experiments, Kanzi was not considered by some linguists to display a capacity for language.